HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 #### Health Care Surveys Actors and Definitions

-The following actors and definitions from the [MedMorph RA IG]({{site.data.fhir.ver.medmorphIg}})/usecases.html#medmorph-actors-and-definitions) are used by the Health Care Surveys Reporting use cases.
+The following actors and definitions from the [MedMorph RA IG]({{site.data.fhir.ver.medmorphIg}}/usecases.html#medmorph-actors-and-definitions) are used by the Health Care Surveys Reporting use cases.

-* EHR
+* Data Source (e.g., EHR, clinical data repository)
-* Backend Service App
+* HDEA
-* National Center for Health Statistics (NCHS) Data Store acting as (PHA) with FHIR capabilities per the MedMorph RA IG
+* NCHS Data Store acting as a Data Receiver with FHIR capabilities per the MedMorph RA IG
 * Knowledge Artifact Repository